Sunday of Week 14 of Ordinary Time (Year A)

 Following Christ is all or nothing, you cannot at the same time serve God and long for material possessions and all the things that money can buy.

-Yet that passage from Luke is followed immediately by chapter 15 and the three stories of God’s longing to bring back the sinner: the lost sheep, the lost coin, and the lost (prodigal) son.
+Yet that passage from Luke’s Gospel is followed immediately in chapter 15 by the three stories of God’s longing to bring back the sinner: the lost sheep, the lost coin, and the lost (prodigal) son.
 In other words, another side of the Gospel speaks with equal emphasis of God’s warmth, compassion and his desire for reconciliation with the weak and the sinful.

 Finding the balance